zephyrproject-rtos/zephyr/doc/kernel/common/common_float.rst

 Configuring Floating Point Services
 ===================================

-To configure unshared FP registers mode, enable the :option:`FLOAT` configuration option and leave the :option:`FP_SHARING` configuration option disabled.
+To configure unshared FP registers mode, enable the :option:`CONFIG_FLOAT` configuration option and leave the :option:`CONFIG_FP_SHARING` configuration option disabled.

-To configure shared FP registers mode, enable both the :option:`FLOAT` configuration option and the :option:`FP_SHARING` configuration option.
+To configure shared FP registers mode, enable both the :option:`CONFIG_FLOAT` configuration option and the :option:`CONFIG_FP_SHARING` configuration option.
 Also, ensure that any task that uses the floating point registers has sufficient added stack space for saving floating point register values during context switches, as described above.

-Use the :option:`SSE` configuration option to enable support for SSEx instructions.
+Use the :option:`CONFIG_SSE` configuration option to enable support for SSEx instructions.